125 .vmloop

 :> f sym.written_by_instr_C 4 @ 0x6020c0

 Oh, and by the way, I do have a hunch that instr_C also had a function call in the original code, but it got inlined by the compiler.
-Anyways, so far we have these two instructions:
+Anyway, so far we have these two instructions:

 - instr_R(a1): returns with a1